EU seeks compromise with Russia over Ukraine free-trade pact

 The EU-Ukraine pact is due to come into force on Nov.
 1 as long as the Ukrainian parliament ratifies it before then.

-Gaining unfettered access to the EU and its 500 million consumers offers Ukraine a route to the kind of stability and prosperity that neighboring Poland has achieved.
+Gaining unfettered access to the EU and its 500 million consumers offers Ukraine a route to the kind of stability and prosperity that neighbouring Poland has achieved.

 That could eventually boost Ukraine’s economic output by an additional 1 percent a year annually, according to an EU study.